 Your prenatal should contain at least the recommended 400 mcg of folate, and if you’re exposed to high levels of pollution, evidence suggests upping that amount with supplemental MTHF folate.
 You should also make sure your prenatal has the right amount of antioxidant rich vitamins and minerals like B12 and vitamin D!

-To take the guesswork out of your antioxidant levels, you could even supplement with CoQ10 when trying to conceive or undergoing fertility treatments.
+To take the guesswork out of your antioxidant levels, you could even supplement with CoQ10 gummies when trying to conceive or undergoing fertility treatments.

 Always talk to your doctor about your supplement routine